5hubh4m/traycer-hs/README.md

 #### Shapes

-It currently has support for Spheres, Planes, Disks, and Triangle meshes.
-There are cconvenience functions to create Cuboids and Rectangles using mesh.
+It currently has support for spheres, planes, disks, and triangle meshes.
+There are cconvenience functions to create cuboids and rectangles using mesh.

 #### Textures